Search This Blog

 Zoo Review: Anonymous

 This month's zoo review is going to be a little different from the others... since I'm not naming the zoo in question.
-I debated this for a while, but it's a zoo (what many would call the epitome of a roadside zoo) which has been in the news for years do its questionable animal care practices.
+I debated this for a while, but it's a zoo (what many would call the epitome of a roadside zoo) which has been in the news for years due to its questionable animal care practices.
 The owner is known to be quite combative and litigious, so I'm leaving it unnamed for now.
 If at the end you feel like you need to make sure you avoid it, I'll provide some tips for how.

 As a quick overview, this is a location in the rural American south, about three hours drive from the nearest major city, located along an interstate.
 That doesn't really narrow the field of candidates down too much though, to be honest.

-I'd long been driving too and fro past this facility, traveling between my not-that-zoo job and home for visits.
+I'd long been driving to and fro past this facility, traveling between my not-that-zoo job and home for visits.
 When I switched zoos and realized that I might never drive by again, I bit the bullet and decided to pay a visit.
 I figured it would be educational if nothing else.
 It sure was.

 I was admittedly surprised by the quality of the collection.
 There were a fair number of species there that I hadn't expected to see in such a shabby place.
 The bird collection was particularly impressive - there were red-breasted geese, Chilean flamingos (a sign boasted that the zoo was the first in the state to breed flamingos), white-naped cranes, and a cassowary.
-The later made a major impression on me - mostly because, more on a foolish whim), I was able to touch it.
+The later made a major impression on me - mostly because, more on a foolish whim, I was able to touch it.
 It was idiotic on my part, but I was pretty young and stupid at the point, and it was mostly because I really was in disbelief that I, some random guy, would be able to walk right up to the exhibit, with no secondary barrier, and reach through the seemingly inadequate fencing to touch what is often regarded as the world's most dangerous bird.
 I wasn't a complete moron, so I'd stationed myself safely so I was just stroking the back (at arm's length, too).
 If I'd wanted to, I could have touched the head or neck... or the lethal feet.

 The hoofstock collection was also pretty decent, kept in a series of barnyard like paddocks more adequate for goats and sheep than kudu, oryx, and other African antelope, as well as giraffes.
 There was also a large domestic collection.
 Many calves were in evidence, the zoo's "proof" that the animals were happy and well-cared for.
 In reality, many unaccredited zoos breed to surplus often.
 Some go to other zoos.
 Others go to... well, who really knows where?